-- the manner in which the "causer" of the additional R6 required under the new TFOS is identified, i.e. the Market Generators who fall within the proposed definition of a "non-compliant generating unit"; - the basis for apportioning the Additional Cost between "non-compliant generating units".
+- the parties identified as creating the need for the additional R6 under the 2008 TFOS, i.e. the Market Generators who fall within the proposed definition of a "non-compliant generating unit"; and - the basis upon which the Additional Cost is apportioned between "non-compliant generating units".